gbelanger/debt-calculator/README.md

 # Debt Calculator

 ## What is it?
 Code to compute the total amount of money owed including compounded interest over time.
+It was written to calculate the amount owed based on the use of a credit line with variable interest rate over a decade.

 ## What is the goal?
 Provide an accurate calculation of a debt that includes compounded interest, accumulated over an extended period of time from a set of operations that include both withdrawals that increase the debt and deposits that reduce it, with changing interest rates.

-## Who uses it?
-This was written to calculate the amount owed based on the use of a credit line with variable interest rate.

 ## How does it work?
 - An `Operation` can be either a `TransactionOperation` or a `RateChangeOperation`.